coveo/ui-kit/packages/headless/contributors/adding-a-sub-package.md

 ## Testing your sub-package:

-1. Build the headless project: `npm run build`.
+1. Build the headless project: `pnpm build`.
-2. Create a tarball: `npm pack`.
+2. Create a tarball: `pnpm pack`.
 3. Install the tarball as a dependency of a different project: `npm i <path to the tarball>`.
 4. Import an export from your sub-package: `import {...} from '@coveo/headless/<sub-package>'`